mhasan95/myapp/README.md

 ### `npm install`

 This reads package.json file and installs all the node dependencies required for running this project.
-Used Packages such as Dev-Extreme, Bootstrap and React-router-DOM.
+The packages used were Dev-Extreme for building the data-grid, Bootstrap and React-Bootstrap.

 ### `npm start`